David R. Oliver Jr.: Career

 David R. Oliver Jr. held management positions at Westinghouse Electric and Northrop Grumman.

-For both the Clinton and Bush Administrations, Oliver served as the Principal Deputy under Secretary of Defense for Acquisition, Technology and Logistics.
+For both the Clinton and Bush administrations, Oliver served as the principal deputy under secretary of defense for acquisition, technology and logistics.

-He was stationed in Baghdad, Iraq as Director of Management and Budget for the Coalition Forces.
+He was stationed in Baghdad, Iraq as director of management and budget for the Coalition Forces.

-He also served as Financial Advisor to Coalition Provisional Authority director Paul Bremer in Iraq, saying of the $8.8 billion in cash that was lost by the Authority: "I have no idea.
+He also served as financial advisor to Coalition Provisional Authority director Paul Bremer in Iraq, saying of the $8.8 billion in cash that was lost by the Authority: "I have no idea.
 I can't tell you whether or not the money went to the right things or didn't - nor do I actually think it's important."

-Between 2004 and 2008 Oliver was the Chief Executive Officer of the Defense Division of EADS North America.
+Between 2004 and 2008 Oliver was the chief executive officer of the Defense Division of EADS North America.
 During this time he ran the EADS portion of the capture effort for the Air Force Tanker Program.

-From January 2008 through December 2011, Oliver held the title of Executive Vice President and Chief Operating Officer of EADS.
+From January 2008 through December 2011, Oliver held the title of executive vice president and chief operating officer of EADS.
 In this position, he oversaw marketing, business development activities, and managed the operational activities of the EADS North America holding company.

 Oliver continued to grow with the European Aeronautic Defense and Space Company for the North American division.
 He also served as a strategic advisor, mergers and acquisitions, from January 2012 to July 2013.

 Oliver is also a published author.
 He wrote an instruction primer for political appointees titled Making it in Washington.
 He also penned a management book, Lead On, and his wife's biography, Wide Blue Ribbon.
 His latest book is on leadership, featuring examples from the naval career of Hyman G. Rickover.
 It was published in November 2014 by the United States Naval Institute Press.

 Personal

-In the 2024 United States presidential election, Oliver endorsed Kamala Harris.
+In the 2024 United States presidential election, Oliver endorsed Kamala Harris..

+His younger brother Timothy is also a retired naval officer and former executive director of the Naval Submarine League.